Treatment for Haemorrhoids (Piles)

 Over-the-counter creams, ointments or suppositories

-If you find that home remedies aren’t helping your symptoms, you may need to use a form of over-the-counter medication.
+If you find that home remedies aren’t helping your symptoms, you should speak to your doctor for advice on any over-the-counter medications you could use.

 These types of haemorrhoid treatment come in a variety of formats, including creams, ointments and suppositories (which are inserted into your bottom), and are available from pharmacies without needing a prescription.

-Certain over-the-counter remedies, such as Germoloids®, are designed to provide symptomatic relief of pain, swelling, irritation and itching associated with haemorrhoids.
-These formulas contain an anaesthetic, which acts quickly to provide fast, numbing relief.
+Certain over-the-counter remedies also include an anaesthetic to help provide symptomatic relief of the pain, swelling, irritation and itching often associated with haemorrhoids.

 Germoloids® is also available in different formats for use on internal or external piles.
 See below to discover the full range of products.

-If you find that your symptoms persist or worsen after taking over-the-counter medication, it’s always best to speak to your doctor for further advice.
+If you find that your symptoms persist or worsen after taking any of these over-the-counter medications, it’s always best to speak to your doctor for their advice.

 Non-surgical procedures

-If dietary changes and medication don’t improve your symptoms, your doctor may decide to refer you to a specialist for further diagnosis and non-surgical treatments.
+If dietary changes and medication don’t improve your symptoms, your doctor may decide to refer you to a specialist for further diagnosis and, if necessary, possible non-surgical treatments.
 This could involve:

 Injections or ‘sclerotherapy’

-An alternative way of treating haemorrhoids is through a series of injections, known as sclerotherapy.
+Treating haemorrhoids through a series of injections is known as sclerotherapy.

 Rubber band ligation